inakiam/fractale/README.md

 You can use the follwing variables:

-z, c, and p
+z, c, p, a_n, and r_n.

+z is the principle calculated coordinate of the set, and equals 0 at iteration 0. c is the base coordinate, and is a constant. z and c switch places in a julia set, and post swap, neither has a value of 0. p is always what z was *on the prior iteration*. a_n is an absolute previous value of z, where n is the iteration you want. r_n is a relative previous value of z, where, n is the number of iteration back you want.

+a_n and r_n will default to an identity element supposing the index you select doesn't exist yet.
+For example, if you type a_10, until iteration 10, it won't appear.
+If you type r_3, until you have at least three iterations, it won't appear.
+But, if you're using them to multiply other things, or add, those things will appear.
+So basically, until a_n or r_n has valid data, they act like 0 when added or subtracted, 1 when multiplied, etc.

+Please note that this is achieved by functions, and so can meaningfully impact your rendering time.
+Snrk.

 If you are multiplying, always type the "\*" explicitly!
 Algebraic expression of coefficients is not *yet* supported.
 If you write 2(z) or 2z, it won't work.

 Typing "x" to multiply will *never* be supported.
 Typing 2xZ will cause an error.
 Type 2\*Z